If Marijuana Is Legal, Is There Still A Need For Pre-Employment Testing?

 Introducing OralTox – The Rapid Oral Fluid Drug Test That No Employer Should Be Without

-Premier Biotech’s patented rapid oral fluid device OralTox has now been granted the first-ever FDA clearance for the detection of Oxycodone in oral fluid.
-Now with FDA 510(k) clearance for the following 8 drugs: Amphetamine, Cocaine, Marijuana, Methadone, Methamphetamine, Opiates, Oxycodone and Phencyclidine.
+Premier Biotech’s patented rapid oral fluid device OralTox is now available for in vitro diagnostic use for point-of-care and includes: Amphetamine, Cocaine, Marijuana, Methadone, Methamphetamine, Opiates, Oxycodone and Phencyclidine.
 Rapid testing with Premier Biotech’s OralTox, employers now have the ability to effectively test for the drugs negatively affecting the organizational health of their business.

 Contact Us To Learn More About Our Innovative Urine And Oral Fluid Testing Products And Laboratory Solutions.

 723 Kasota Avenue SE